Keyboard shortcuts

 Antithesis: Critical software

-Here’s a reason why any of the above shouldn’t matter at all: For any critical piece of software or library with frequent changes or where you have to maintain multiple versions and backwards compatibility11.
+Here’s a reason why any of the above shouldn’t matter at all: For any critical piece of software or library with frequent changes or where you have to maintain multiple versions and backwards compatibility11Ever heard of the neat hyrum’s law?.

 Semantic version serves better for those situations.
 It’s much more intuitive to understand breaking changes, compatibility concerns, security implications in semantic versions over other versioning schemes.